fitle-dev/scikit-deploy/README.md

 Run the following command:

-`skdeploy /path/to/model/pickle /path/to/config.json`
+`skdeploy -m /path/to/pickled/model -c /path/to/config.json`

 This will run a Docker build using the image name you have provided.

 If your model requires extra dependencies you can specify an additional `requirements.txt` file to include for your server with the `-r`flag:

-`skdeploy /path/to/model/pickle /path/to/config.json -r /path/to/requirements.txt`
+`skdeploy -m /path/to/model -c /path/to/config -r /path/to/requirements.txt`

 ## Running and testing the server